Plan B: you do get through it

-As we’ve walked the road now for a couple of years, I’ve learned that you do get through it – even the things you would give anything to avoid – and that there is a gold mine of opportunity to learn, ask questions, grow and overcome.
+Now I’m two years further down that road.
+I’ve learned that you do get through it – even the things you would give anything to avoid – and that there is a gold mine of opportunity to learn, ask questions, grow and overcome.
 The interesting thing about growth is that much of it is invisible on the outside.
 From the outside, some might think our family has more holes than ever, and from their perspective they may be right.
 But on the inside, where so much is happening that really matters, my heart sings gratitude.
 When life requires you to live on a really deep level, it’s natural that things on the surface won’t always look perfect, and it’s also natural that you don’t worry so much about that surface that once seemed to tell the entire story.
 It’s an inaccurate reading.

 Look up!
 Spend more time asking Heavenly Father what he wants your family to look like, to be like.
 Let Him teach you about your potential and what he wants you to do.”

 I was asked last-minute to teach a class in Church today, and the topic is service.
 The lesson is full of quotes from Gordon B. Hinckley, who is one of my heroes.
 When I read this quote everything inside me went still.
 He captured my heart: “I wish to be up and doing.
 I wish to face each day with resolution and purpose.
 I wish to use every waking hour to give encouragement, to bless those whose burdens are heavy, to build faith and strength of testimony.”

 This is the sort of person I want to be.
 I didn’t want to teach the lesson and forget a few weeks later how much these words meant to me.
 So I dusted off my pen and practiced some lettering.
 This handout was the result.